jason0x43/intern-a11y/README.md

 ]
 ```

 The A11yReporter class also exposes a `writeReport` static method.
-This method allows tests to manually write accessibility test results to a file rather than relying on the reporter:
+This method allows accessibility test results to be explicitly written to a file rather than relying on the reporter:

 ```js
 return axe.check({ ... })